 Current and recent initiatives include:

-- the EKU Regional Extension Agent program, a "feet on the ground" initiative designed to establish and grow contacts between the university and communities throughout EKU's service region;
+- the EKU Regional Outreach Agent program, a "feet on the ground" initiative designed to establish and grow contacts between the university and communities throughout EKU's service region;

 - involvement with the food-security program Grow Appalachia; and